 4. Wild Animals

 Even if your cat does not directly ingest or come into contact with a pesticide, they can still get secondary poisoning from contact with an animal that has chemicals in its system.
 A rat or insect that has eaten poison can be a big problem for a cat, especially if your kitty likes to hunt for small prey.
-If you suspect pesticides are used in your area, it may be best to keep your cat indoors if they are prone to hunting.
+If you suspect people use pesticides in your area, you may wish to keep your cat indoors if they are prone to hunting.

-Antifreeze has a sweet smell and taste that animals tend to be attracted to.
+Antifreeze has a sweet smell and taste that animals tends to attract animals.
 The reason it’s so dangerous, even if it’s kept in a sealed container, is that it often spills on the driveway, in the garage, or on the streets.
 A small dose of even half a tablespoon can be fatal.
 Keep your antifreeze locked away.
 Thoroughly clean spills and check your car for leaks.
 If your cat likes to roam, be aware that puddles can contain antifreeze, especially in colder months, and if your cat drinks from them, they could easily suffer antifreeze poisoning.

 6. Human Foods And Drinks

 There are many human foods and drinks that can be toxic for cats, especially food served at holiday meals.
 Alcohol, caffeine, chocolate, grapes, and the leaves of tomato and potato plants can all land your cat in the veterinary emergency room.
 Take precautions and keep these foods away from your cat’s reach.
 If you are having a holiday party, it may be best to keep your cat in another room while food is out and available.